WandererFakeer/Coursera-Python-Project-for-Data-Science---Extracting-and-Visualizing-Stock-Data/README.md

 # Extracting and Visualizing Stock Data
 Here I will extract some stock data, and then will display this data in a graph.

-## Import all the neessary libraries:
+## Import all the necessary libraries:

 ```
 import yfinance as yf